MichaelJbyte/Packet-Sniffing-Lab/README.md

 # Packet-Sniffing-Lab
 Lab to familiarize with logging network packets.
 8/18/25

 This lab followed a Wireshark beginner tutorial featured on YouTube, providing firsthand experience with both packet capture and network analyzing.
-This tutorial will ______.
+This tutorial will teach me the basics of browsing Wireshark and how to understand all of the information it provides .

 ## Process